AY2526S1-CS2103T-F13-1a/tp/docs/UserGuide.md

 ### CLI (Command Line Interface)
 A text-based way of interacting with software by typing commands.

+### Closeness
+How close the user perceives him or herself to be in relation to the contact.

 ### Command Box
 The text input field where you type commands.
 Press `Enter` to execute.